-Social, Mental and Emotional Health - Immature social skills or behaviour/conduct disorders Sensory and/or Physical - Multi-Sensory Impairment (MSI).
-At present we do not have children with Visual Impairment (VI), Hearing Impairment (HI)or Physical Disability (PD) The following areas are taken into account when assessing a pupil's needs as while it is recognised that these aspects may impact on progress and attainment they do not necessarily lead to a child being considered as having SEN:
+The following areas are considered when assessing a pupil's needs as while it is recognised that these aspects may impact on progress and attainment, they do not necessarily lead to a child being considered as having SEN:

-- Disability (we appreciate that the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation and that these alone do not constitute SEN) - Attendance and Punctuality - Health and Welfare we have a school counsellor who comes into school weekly for both children and staff to speak to.
+- Disability (we appreciate that the Code of Practice outlines the "reasonable adjustment duty" for all settings and schools provided under current Disability Equality legislation and that these alone do not constitute SEN) - Attendance and Punctuality - Health and Welfare we have a school counsellor who comes into school weekly for both children and staff to speak to.
 She also has individual sessions which are paid for by parents. - EAL